grokify/go-nist-sp-800-53/docsrc/rev5/low_baseline/ac.md

 the notification message or banner is retained on the screen until users acknowledge the usage conditions and take explicit actions to log on to or further access the system;

-for publicly accessible systems, system use information {{ insert: param, ac-08_odp.02 }} is displayed before granting further access to the publicly accessible system;
+for publicly accessible systems, system use information conditions for system use to be displayed by the system before granting further access are defined; is displayed before granting further access to the publicly accessible system;

 for publicly accessible systems, any references to monitoring, recording, or auditing that are consistent with privacy accommodations for such systems that generally prohibit those activities are displayed;